Bashir Khairy: From AI Theory to Responsible Execution

 • operational resilience

-It is an organisational and governance challenge.
+AI is therefore not only a technical challenge.
+It is also an organisational, regulatory, and governance challenge.

 Learning by Building

-This kind of applied learning is essential.
+This kind of applied learning is critical.

 That creates new demands for practitioners.